Semiconductor Manufacturing International Corporation: 14 nm

 On 14 November 2019, SMIC announced that volume production of 14 nm FinFET had begun.

 N+1

 N+1 is the follow-on to SMIC's 14 nm process, and is targeted for inexpensive chips.
-Risk production is planned to begin in the fourth quarter of 2020.

 SMIC ordered an EUV step-and-scan system from ASML Holding for $120 million in 2018.
-The order was blocked after the US government lobbied ASML and the government of the Netherlands.
+The order was blocked after the US government pressured the Netherlands and ASML.